 How we got here is the endless drumbeat from the far right that Christians in the U.S. are under the gun and on the run for their beliefs.
 This works great for cable news ratings and filling the coffers of predatory evangelists and shady politicians, but it’s also completely untrue.

 People in this country of all faiths already enjoy broad freedom of religion.
 You can enter and exit any church, mosque or temple in America without fear of recrimination.
 Why?
 Because our Constitution guarantees you that right.
-With that in mind, Indiana Republicans decided the First Amendment needed more protection; at least, that’s they’re (completely erroneous) story and they’re sticking to it.
+With that in mind, Indiana Republicans decided the First Amendment needed more protection; at least, that’s their (completely erroneous) story and they’re sticking to it.

 There is no reason to create new legislation reiterating the tenets of the First Amendment; especially when said measure can be weaponized to discriminate against all sorts of people in all sorts of situations.
 Whether or not that was the intent (and I have my own views on that), that is the reality.